xcart/xcart-docs/_pages/kb_en/general_setup/upgrading_x-cart_5/upgrade_procedure.md

        At this last step, you may receive several types of warnings:

-       *   If your store has any modules that have upgrade hooks, and these modules are disabled (not active), you will be prompted to either activate such modules or completely remove them.
-A module must be active in order to correctly run the upgrade hooks, and this is the reason why the module must be either enabled or deleted.
+       *   If your store has any addons that have upgrade hooks, and these addons are disabled (not active), you will be prompted to either activate such addons or completely remove them.
+An addon must be active in order to correctly run the upgrade hooks, and this is the reason why the addon must be either enabled or deleted.
            ![uninstal-modules.png]({{site.baseurl}}/attachments/ref_2eoOYsqJ/uninstal-modules.png)

            {% note info %}
-           Starting with X-Cart version 5.3.20, we only provide a prompt to remove such modules; however, there is a link to the list of disabled modules where you can enable them if you choose to do so.
+           Starting with X-Cart version 5.3.20, we only provide a prompt to remove such addons; however, there is a link to the list of disabled addons where you can enable them if you choose to do so.
            {% endnote %}

-       *   If your store has modules that do not exist in the marketplace (e.g. you uploaded them via **Upload add-on** button) and you are doing an upgrade/update within the 3rd or 4th digit sequence of the version number, you will be advised to disable these modules, although it is not strictly necessary.
-If you are doing a major upgrade affecting the 1st or 2nd digit sequence of the version number, you will be told that such modules will be disabled automatically.
+       *   If your store has addons that do not exist in the marketplace (e.g. you uploaded them via **Upload add-on** button) and you are doing an upgrade/update within the 3rd or 4th digit sequence of the version number, you will be advised to disable these addons, although it is not strictly necessary.
+If you are doing a major upgrade affecting the 1st or 2nd digit sequence of the version number, you will be told that such addons will be disabled automatically.

         *   If your store has any modified files, you will get a warning like this:
             ![files_modified.png]({{site.baseurl}}/attachments/ref_2eoOYsqJ/files_modified.png)